Dan-CodeVoyager/Image-Similarity/README.md

 ## Similarity Model Description

-We adapted the unsupervised learning method to cluster portraits.
+I adapted the unsupervised learning method to cluster portraits.
 The trained-well clustering model was stored in a pickle file.

-And these portraits were clustered into eight groups and stored in a pickle file.
-Also, when a user uploads a new picture by GUI, we exploit the similarity and make a reliable prediction that portraits in which cluster has the highest similarity with this new picture.
+These portraits were clustered into eight groups and stored in a pickle file.
+When a user uploads a new picture by GUI, we exploit the similarity and make a reliable prediction that portraits in which cluster has the highest similarity with this new picture.

 The details are as follows: